CesiumGS/cesium-unreal/.github/pull_request_template.md

 As you review, please go through the checklist below:

 - [ ] Review and run all parts of the test plan on this branch and verify it matches expectations.
 - [ ] Review the code and make sure you do not have any remaining questions or concerns.
-You should understand the code change and with the approach.
-If you are not confident or have doubts about the code please do not hesitate to ask questions.
+You should understand the code change and the chosen approach.
+If you are not confident or have doubts about the code, please do not hesitate to ask questions.
     - [ ] Code should follow the [C++ Style Guide](https://cesium.com/learn/cesium-native/ref-doc/style-guide.html)
 - [ ] Review the unit tests and make sure there are no missing tests or edge cases.
 - [ ] If the issue is a bug please make sure you can reproduce the bug in the main branch and then checkout this branch to make sure it actually solved the issue.
-- [ ] Review documentation changes and updates to `CHANGES.md` to make sure they accurately cover the work in this PR
+- [ ] Review documentation changes and updates to `CHANGES.md` to make sure they accurately cover the work in this PR.
-- [ ] Review that the [Contributor License Agreement](https://github.com/CesiumGS/community/tree/main/CLAs) has been submitted, if needed
+- [ ] Verify that the [Contributor License Agreement](https://github.com/CesiumGS/community/tree/main/CLAs) has been submitted, if needed.